DINKIN/hardware/electronics/murgen 1.0 beta/Readme.md

 * Envelope delay: 2 ns
 * Single-supply operation: 4.75 V to 5.25 V

-The ADL5511 is an RF envelope and TruPwrô rms detector.
+The ADL5511 is an RF envelope and TruPwr‚Ñ¢ rms detector.
 The envelope output voltage is presented as a voltage that is proportional to the envelope of the input signal.
 The rms output voltage is independent of the peak-to-average ratio of the input signal.
 The rms output is a linear-in-V/V voltage with a conversion gain of 1.9 V/V rms at 900 MHz.
 The envelope output has a conversion gain of 1.46 V/V at 900 MHz and is referenced to an internal 1.1 V reference voltage, which is available on the EREF pin.
 The ADL5511 can operate from dc to 6 GHz on signals with envelope bandwidths up to 130 MHz.